 Read more on living off the grid

 - Save almost 30% on your energy bills by doing little things.
-This can include turning off kitchen appliances and sparingly using dish washing and washing machines.
+Turning off kitchen appliances and sparingly using dishwashing and washing machines.

 - Think about your energy usage and how it relates to a number of panels you’ll need